Multi-Tenant Revenue & Billing Platform Design by Ashiat AbdulkadirMulti-Tenant Revenue & Billing Platform Design by Ashiat Abdulkadir

 1. Unique Identity Layer

-Custom subdomain per agency (transportation.platform.gov, environment.platform.gov)
+Custom subdomain per agency (transportation.platform.agency, environment.platform.agency)

 System admin provisions accounts with agency details, logo, and admin credentials